sedaprotocol/.github/.github/ISSUE_TEMPLATE/bug.md

 ## Steps to Reproduce

 <!--
-    How do I reproduce this issue?
+    How can we reproduce this issue?
 -->

 #### Code snippet to reproduce